Ever since introducing a ground fault circuit interrupter (GFCI outlet) in 1973, deaths from electrical shock have reduced by 83%.

 That is why we install it in the bathroom and kitchen, where skin contact with the ground and metallic objects are common.

-The GFCI outlet also protects against fires from short circuits and other electrical faults that do not involve humans.
+GFI also protects against fires from short circuits and other electrical faults that do not involve humans.
 For example, a low current that has not reached the tripping point for a circuit breaker.

-Three types of GFCIs exist, they include:
+There are three types of GFCI, they include:

 - GFCI outlets